cloudmesh-community/book/chapters/prg/python/python-big-data.md

 ## Plotting with Matplotlib and NumPy

-Let's say we want to see how many citations were given each day of the week.
+Let us say we want to see how many citations were given each day of the week.
 We gather the data first:

     >>> days = ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday']